-Although we have made investments in companies Scope 2 emissions included in analysis are marketproviding pollution control solutions, including air based where this information is available.
-Other pollution mitigation technologies (for example, indirect (Scope 3, for example, air travel and waste) the avoidance of sulphur dioxide and nitrogen emissions were also included where available.
-GHG oxides), we have so far been unable to meaningfully emissions were measured in CO2 equivalents, which guantify their environmental outcome.
-This also includes GHG emissions from methane and nitrous applies to some energy efficiency investments and oxide, or CO2 depending on data availability. solutions related to food waste avoidance.
-These are all important environmental solutions in our We found that several companies (particularly in the investments, however the quantification of them as water sector) reported that the positive impact of impact metrics remains difficult. their products largely depends on the way in which end-users utilise them and therefore we could not quantify their impact information.
+Although we have made investments in companies providing pollution control solutions, including air pollution mitigation technologies (for example, the avoidance of sulphur dioxide and nitrogen oxides), we have so far been unable to meaningfully quantify their environmental outcome.
+This also applies to some energy efficiency investments and solutions related to food waste avoidance.
+These are all important environmental solutions in our investments, however the quantification of them as impact metrics remains difficult.